 Briefing your agencies

-These calculations help you work out how much budget you can spend to drive traffic to your e-Commerce site and stay profitable.
-Technically, you’ve already done the first step in the advertising development process.
-You know your business objectives and budget.
+From these numbers, you can work out how much you can spend to drive traffic to your e-Commerce site and stay profitable.
+Technically, you’ve done the first step in the advertising development process.
+You now know your business objectives and budget.

 Key areas to brief

 Communication is your thinking on what the advertising needs to say and do.
-You usually focus on the key benefit you want to highlight in the advertising.
+You usually focus on the key benefit you want to highlight.
 This normally links to your competitive strategy and positioning.
 The benefit underpins the advertising idea and media plan.
 We’ll look at those more closely in the next step.

 Rationale is the back-up for your benefit.
-It details why customers should believe what you say. (usually adapted from your positioning’s reason why and reason to believe).
+It shows why customers should believe what you say. (usually adapted from your positioning’s reason why and reason to believe).

 Project outlines timings and budget for the project.
 Plus, it details project-specific Key Performance Indicators (KPIs) and who’s the client lead on the project.